Skip to Content

 Can You Tumble Rocks with Sand?

-If you are interested in checking out the best tumbling grit you can find them by clicking here (Amazon link).
+If you want to check out the best tumbling grits, you can find them by clicking here (Amazon link).

 Sand vs Silicon Carbide Grit

-Probably the greatest benefit of sand is that you can get it for free if you are living close to a beach, for example.
-When you think about it, sand is the natural abrasive material present when rocks are tumbled in nature.
+The greatest benefit of sand is that you can get it for free if you live close to a beach.
+When you think about it, sand is the natural abrasive material when rocks are tumbled in nature.

 However, things change when it comes to putting sand into a rock tumbler, and here is why: